gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### December 4th, 2019 (Day 260)

 It's been a rough few days.
 I went to my doctor and asked for sleeping tablets, I felt defeated treating the symptom and not the root cause.
+My doctor prescribed me 3.75-7.5mg Zopiclone.
 I really thought I was close to getting support but it's becoming clear that the DVA is incapable of helping most veterans.

 The quote from the parents of [Jesse Bird](https://www.abc.net.au/news/2017-10-14/jesse-bird-veteran-affairs-inquiry-finds-failings/9050594) sum up the situation succinctly